 In the year 1971 the white greaser gangs of the north side streets got together in response to the growing number of Puerto Rican gangs that they all hated worse than any of their white greaser enemies.
 The white gangs made an agreement not to war with each other in an agreement called the “WPO” or “White Power Organization.”

 In the midst of the WPO agreement an alliance formed among five major white gangs as Chi-West was offered a part of this partnership known as “UFO” or “United Five Organization” in 1973.
 Chi-West actually hosted the meeting for the creation of the UFO at a building at North Avenue and Damen Avenue which is in Wicker Park, it was said this meeting had Chi-West members outside guarding the meeting with crossbows.
 Even though legend has it that Chi-West held the meeting Chi – West never officially joined the UFO and opted to stand alone because that’s what Chi-West does, they stand alone and don’t need allies.
 As the saying of Chi-West goes, “The skunk stands alone.”

-Ever since 1964 Puerto Rican families have always tried to take their children to Frederic Chopin Elementary School at 2450 W Rice St (Campbell and Rice) and at Columbus Elementary School at 1003 N Leavitt St (Augusta and Leavitt) as these families resided in nearby East Humboldt Park but Chi-West hung out in front of these schools all the time and if they saw any kids that were members of Puerto Rican gangs they would smash them.
+Ever since 1962 Puerto Rican families have always tried to take their children to Frederic Chopin Elementary School at 2450 W Rice St (Campbell and Rice) and at Columbus Elementary School at 1003 N Leavitt St (Augusta and Leavitt) as these families resided in nearby East Humboldt Park but Chi-West hung out in front of these schools all the time and if they saw any kids that were members of Puerto Rican gangs they would smash them.
 It would get so bad that Chi-West would even have times where they would smash any groups of Puerto Rican kids this prompted many days where the school would be closed.

 In 1984 Farmer was brought up on federal drug charges and spent less than 1 year of a 5 year sentence in prison.
 Farmer was then on trial again for charges of murder, racketeering, conspiracy, extortion, burglary, obstruction of justice, robbery and narcotics trafficking totaling 108 counts in 1987.
 As he was awaiting trail he fled with his wife to a town in Florida called Lantana on Drew Street where he worked in a public storage known as Publix Storage for $500 a week (Sun Sentinel, Rebecca Theim June 3, 1988).
 Jack moved to Lantana not only to beat the charges but also because the Russian/Ukrainian Mafia has a strong presence in southern Florida.
 On May 29, 1988 episode 17 of the popular T.V. show America’s Most Wanted aired and one of the men they aired about was Jack Farmer as he was heavily wanted by the F.B.I.
 After the episode aired one of Farmer’s co-workers saw the episode and called the hotline and on June 1, 1988 Farmer was arrested and brought back to Chicago to face trial.
 Farmer was convicted in 1989 and only given a sentence of 40 years with possibility of release after 23 years.
 Farmer was relieved about his sentence and was actually only concerned about getting a pair of shoes for court.
 In the trial they even said he ordered murders of others and one witness watched him shoot a man in the head at point blank range.
 In the trial Farmer was said to order murders and also home invasions to finance the cocaine ring he was operating.
 The prosecutor James Schweitzer was not only disappointed with the sentence he was also afraid for his life because Farmer might kill him (Chicago Tribune Jack Houston March 1, 1989).
-This rise to power for Farmer and other former Chi West members coincided with the extinction of the Chi-West gang showing that Chi-West evolved into organized crime figures by the mid-1980s, after that Chi-West was not heard from again and if the Little Mafia is still around in Chicago not much else was heard from them since the trial of Jack Farmer.
-Chi-West can go down in history as one of the toughest white gangs in Chicago’s history.

 Please send in 1950s, 1960s, 1970s and 1980s pics!
 1950s and 1960s pics will be especially appreciated!